 Great Google Font Combination #2: Catamaran and Merriweather Sans

 Catamaran is best as a headline font.
-Again, there are no italics, so I wouldn’t use it for body text.
+Again, there are no italics, so I wouldn’t use this font for body text.
 But that is why we paired it with Merriweather Sans.
-It’s a great for reading, especially long sections of copy.
+It is great for reading, especially long sections of copy.

 Uses: Agencies, financial services, or modern designs with a gender-neutral audience.

 Great Google Font Combination #3: Cormorant Garamond and Raleway

 Why I chose it: Cormorant Garamond is one of the most classic, elegant Google fonts.
 It is easy on the eyes and legible, though it does lose some of its appeal in boldface.

 That is why we paired it with Raleway.
 Raleway is a distinct font that can be used for headlines or body copy.
 It is a thin font by design, which makes it a good partner for Cormorant Garamond.
 With this combination, Cormorant Garamond remains dominant in the normal weight.